codex-academy/oh-oh/pages/light.md

 ## Classes vs Objects

-In Object Oriented programming a class is a template or blueprint for an Object.
-A class can be used to create multiple instances of the Class, a Class instance is called an Object.
+Object Oriented programming use classes as a templates for creating objects.
+A class can be used to create object instances of the Class.
+A class instance is called an object.

-Although each Object shares the same behaviour, each one got it's own internal state that is managed by the Objects instance methods.
-In Javascript `constructor functions` are used as classes and are instantiated using the `new` keyword.
+Objects shares the same behaviour, but each object instance manage it's own internal state.
+In JavaScript `constructor functions` act as classes that can instantiated using the `new` keyword.

 ## The object constructor

-Object Constructor allows for data to be passed into a Class to create a resulting Object instance.
+Object constructors allows for data to be passed into a Class to create a resulting Object instance.
 This enables the same class to be instantiated with different datasets.
-In Javascript a `constructor function` is acting as both the `class` and the `object constructor`.
+In JavaScript a `constructor function` is acting as both the `class` and the `object constructor`.
 The constructor function takes in parameters and is executed at object instantiation time.

-## Applied
+## Practical example

 Let's create a Light class for which you can specify the color.
 The color of a Light instance is specified when an instance is being created.
-The Object `constructor` is the function that is being called when a new instance of the `Light` class is instantiated as discussed.
+The Object `constructor` is the function that is being called when a new instance of the `Light` class is instantiated.

 You can create a `constructor function` like this: